tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-web-api-v7-reference.md

 ms.author: scottwhi
 ---

-# Web Search API v7 Preview Reference
+# Web Search API v7 Preview reference

 > [!NOTE]
 > Preview release of the Web Search API.
 All aspects of the API and documentation are subject to change.

 The Web Search API lets you send a search query to Bing and get back search results that include links to webpages, images, and more.
 This section provides technical details about the webpages, related searches, and ranking results in addition to the query parameters that affect the search results.
-For examples that show how to make requests, see [Searching the Web](https://docs.microsoft.com/azure/cognitive-services/bing-web-search/search-the-web)
+For examples that show how to make requests, see [Searching the web](https://docs.microsoft.com/azure/cognitive-services/bing-web-search/search-the-web)

-For details about headers that requests should include, see [Request Headers](#headers).
+For information about headers that requests should include, see [Request Headers](#headers).

-For details about query parameters that requests should include, see [Query Parameters](#query-parameters).
+For information about query parameters that requests should include, see [Query Parameters](#query-parameters).

-For details about the JSON objects that the response may include, see [Response Body](#response-objects).
+For information about the JSON objects that the response may include, see [Response Body](#response-objects).
 This reference contains JSON object specific to web answers.
 For details about the JSON objects for other answer types that the search results may include, see the API-specific reference documentation.
 For example, if the search result contains the images and news answers, see the [Image Search API](https://docs.microsoft.com/azure/cognitive-services/bing-image-search/search-the-web) and [News Search API](https://docs.microsoft.com/azure/cognitive-services/bing-news-search/search-the-web).

+For information about permitted use and display of results, see [Bing Search API Use and Display requirements](https://docs.microsoft.com/azure/cognitive-services/bing-web-search/useanddisplayrequirements).

 ## Endpoints